 4. How to Write Compound-Complex Sentences

 So now you’re familiar with the parts of compound-complex sentences, and it’s time to start putting them together.
 This is as easy as coming up with two sentences and one extra bit of information, and then using conjunctions to link them all up.
-I bet you’re tired of those older example sentences, so let’s create a brand new one to show how they’re made.
+Let’s create a brand new sentence to show how they’re made.

 Step 1: Independent clause

-The first independent clause of your compound-complex sentence should have a strong main idea.
-It doesn’t have to come first in your final sentence, but you’ll need a guiding idea to get you started.
+The first independent clause of your compound-complex sentence should have a strong main idea because it will remain one of the main points of your sentence no matter what you add to it.
 Let’s say I want to write a sentence about a cat.
 My independent clause might look like this:

 The cat jumped onto the couch.

 This is a complete sentence all on its own, which is how we know it’s a good independent clause for our complex-compound sentence.

 Now we need another independent clause that is related to the first independent clause.
 Often this means that the two independent clauses will have the same subject, or share another word in common, but not necessarily; the second clause should either continue describing the action or add information of about equal importance with the first independent clause:

 The cat sat down on top of the remote control.

 This is another complete sentence which continues the action and is at least as important as the first independent clause.
 Now we’re ready for a dependent clause.